johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 # OpenAPI Types

 If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, Nuxt API Party can use it to generate types for you.
-These include path names, supported http methods, request body, response body, query parameters, and headers.
+These include path names, supported HTTP methods, request body, response body, query parameters, and headers.

 Usage of this feature requires [`openapi-typescript`](https://www.npmjs.com/package/openapi-typescript) to be installed.
-This library generates typescript definitions from your OpenAPI schema file.
+This library generates TypeScript definitions from your OpenAPI schema file.

-Install it before proceeding.
+Install it before proceeding:

 ::: code-group